Cheenta Blog Since 2010

 Read More

-Try this beautiful problem from the American Invitational Mathematics Examination I, AIME I, 1990 based on Algebraic value.
+Try this beautiful problem from the American Invitational Mathematics Examination I, AIME I, 1995 based on Pyramid with Square base.

 Read More